Sabbats and Other Rituals

 - Abstaining Before Ritual

-Some Pagans and Wiccans celebrate holidays that are not necessarily religious in nature, but still important to the individual.
+Some Pagans celebrate holidays that are not necessarily religious in nature, but still important to the individual.
 Let's look at some different approaches people may take to these non-traditional holidays.

 - Celebrating the Sabbats Seasonally